Ugo Monye: Chair of independent advisory group on diversity

-Brand ambassador
+Media work

-Ugo Monye presents the Rugby Union Weekly podcast for the BBC in partnership with journalist Chris Jones.
-The pair have worked together since January 2017.
-In November 2017 it was announced that England scrum half Danny Care would co-host the podcast whenever Jones is unavailable.
-He is also currently presenting on BT Sport, and has worked as a brand Ambassador for Maximuscle too.
+Monye presents the Rugby Union Weekly podcast for the BBC with journalist Chris Jones and England scrum half Danny Care.
+He also presents on BT Sport.
 In July 2021, it was announced that Monye and Sam Quek would be the new team captains on BBC's Question of Sport quiz show.

-From September 2021 Monye was a contestant for the nineteenth series of Strictly Come Dancing, paired with professional dancer Oti Mabuse.
+From September 2021 Monye was a contestant on the nineteenth series of Strictly Come Dancing, paired with professional dancer Oti Mabuse.
 The couple finished in 11th place.

-On 21 October Monye announced that he and his wife had split.
+Bankruptcy

+In January 2025, Monye was served with a bankruptcy petition by UK tax authorities HM Revenue & Customs over reported non-payment of nearly £200,000 in tax and National Insurance payments.
+News reports subsequently confirmed in March 2025 that HM Revenue & Customs had withdrawn the bankruptcy petition because it 'could not find his address.'

 Personal life

+Monye is a committed Christian.
+He shares about his faith on episode 14 of the Alpha Course film series.

-Monye's father died shortly before his appearance on BBC's Strictly Come Dancing.
+Monye's father died shortly before his appearance on BBC's Strictly Come Dancing in 2021.